 By changing your air filter every 30 days to ensure your heating system is functioning properly.
 Changing your filter frequently also keeps your indoor air quality healthy.
 In addition, it can reduce your heating system’s energy consumption by up to 15 percent.
 On the other hand, a clogged filter will force your system to work harder to reach the set temperature and shorten the lifespan of your HVAC unit.

-If there are any appliances or furniture blocking your air vents and registers, your furnace will have a hard time providing the heating that you need.
+If any appliances o your air vents and registers, your furnace will have a hard time providing the heating that you need.
 Try removing these items so your vents and registers can breathe!

 If you aren’t using your air conditioner, make sure your outdoor unit is clean and ready to use when you do turn on your AC.
 Clear away any debris from around or inside the unit and wash pollen off the coils.

-Prepare Your HVAC System for The Winter with American Air!
+Prepare Your HVAC System for The Winter with American Air & Heat!

-If you want more furnace maintenance tips, get in touch with the pros at American Air and Heat!
-Call us today at 800-421-2665 or schedule an appointment with us on our website!
+If you want more furnace maintenance tips, get in touch with the pros at American Air & Heat!
+Call us today at (407) 512-9337 or schedule an appointment with us on our website!